AndreaTocchetti/Vaccinitaly_Topic_Analysis/README.md

 # Vaccinitaly Topic Analysis
-The code in the repository performs data collection, data filtering, data cleaning, and topic analysis on the tweets shared by users pre-classified as no-vax.
+The code in the repository performs data collection, data filtering, data cleaning, and topic analysis on the last 100 tweets shared by users pre-classified as no-vax with the objective of detecting the most discussed topics within the no-vax community.
+The code is organized in modules that are all included in "Topic Analysis Pipeline.ipynb".
+The task performed by each of the modules is explained below.

+# Setup
+To run the code it is necessary to
+- own a Twitter Developer Account able to access Twitter API v2 (e.g., an Academic account),
+- own a subscription to Botometer available at https://botometer.osome.iu.edu/.
+- setup an environment with all the required libraries (in this project Anaconda has been used to manage the environment and run the Jupyterlab code),
-To run the code, the following collections are required:
+- setup a MongoDB installation with the following collections
   - a collection of all the tweets about the vaccines collected through the "Golden Hashtags" method (i.e., a complete collection),
-- a collection of the tweets classified by the no-vax classifier built within the Vaccinitaly project (i.e., a labeled collection),
+  - a collection of the tweets classified by the no-vax classifier built within the Vaccinitaly project (i.e., a labeled collection)
-- a subscription to Botometer available at https://botometer.osome.iu.edu/.

-The code is organized in modules that are all included within the "Topic Analysis Pipeline.ipynb".
-The task achieved by each of the modules is explained below.
+See References at the bottom to better understand the data collection phase.

 ## Module 1 - Data Organization
 The first module has three different sub-modules.